wp-plugins/post-pay-counter/readme.txt

 That is probably due to a permissions manager plugin you have on your blog.
 Check that capabilities *post_pay_counter_access_stats* and *post_pay_counter_manage_options* are correctly assigned and working.

 == Changelog ==
+= 2.21 =
+* Tweak: payments types (basic, words, visits, images, comments), when unchecked, have their details hidden.
+* New: error handling class and debug features.
+Errors get logged when PPC_DEBUG_LOG is true (some errors get logged anyway) and detailed errors data is shown when PPC_DEBUG_SHOW is true (lines 42-43 of post-pay-counter.php).
+Not all errors have been updated to use the class yet.
+See the errors log in the Options page.
+* Fixed: update had broken tooltip info feature.
+* Fixed: problems when the image/comments lower threshold was set but the upper threshold was left to zero.

 = 2.2 =
 * Feature: import/export settings from a plugin installation to another.
 * Fixed: personalizable users list duplicated and triplicated usernames.